 Caution!
 Over-helping is not the answer here.
 Sometimes you need to cull the time you spend with certain people.
 However, it’s about being more accountable and choosing to improve how you want to show up for people in your life, work-wise and personally.

 Set yourself some personal goals and get to the task.
-Cleaning up and stepping up will continually motivate you.
+Cleaning up and stepping up will help improve your motivation for success.
 You’ll heighten that positive vibration of your everyday existence.

-Goal-setting isn’t just for helping us attain better cars, houses or greater income.
-When you change goal focus to become the person required to obtain those things, your goals expand beyond tangible limits.
+Goal-setting isn’t just for helping us attain better cars, houses, or greater income.
+When you change your goal to focus on becoming the person required to obtain those things, your goals expand beyond tangible limits.
 Having a personal development plan is essential.

 Draw a circle and divide it up into pie segments (like having spokes on a wheel) that represent the following areas of your life: